 - Then, we wet our hands and pass them over our heads and in the hair.
 We should also put our hands into and behind our ears to clean them.

 - Lastly, we need to wash our feet three times.
 We wash first the right and then the left, from the toes up to and including the ankles.

 That completes the Wudu.
-You can now go and offer your prayers, or pick up the Holy Quran and read it.
+You can now go and offer your prayers, or go to the quran hafiz course and read it.